chinmayto/kubernetes-ingress-nginx/Part_05/README.md

 While in production environments you should always use trusted Certificate Authorities (e.g., via Let's Encrypt or AWS ACM), self-signed certs are useful in dev/test environments or for internal services where you control the client machines.

 We will secure our simple-nodejs-app which is already exposed via Ingress and add a TLS layer on top using a self-signed certificate.
+I have already deployed the pod with service and added an A record in Route 53 for NLB dns name.

 ### Step 1.
 Generate Self-Signed TLS Certificate